janssen70/datacollection/wsl/README.md

 WSL, Windows Subsystem for Linux, can be seen as virtual machine running Linux.
 Windows runs as the Host OS and Linux as the Guest OS.
 WSL takes care of integration between Host and Guest.
-It works fine, but make sure to use Windows 11, WSL 2 and mirrored network mode.
+The datacollection tools run nicely on WSL 2, and mirrored network mode.
 Mirrored network mode allows the Windows host and Linux virtual machine to share the same external IP address.

 Mirrored mode is enabled by creating a configfile.